-80. The following recommendations will be examined by Kiribati, which will provide responses in due time, but no later than the forty-forth session of the Human Rights Council.
+80. The following recommendations will be examined by Kiribati, which will provide responses in due time, but no later than the forty-fourth session of the Human Rights Council.

-80.1 Sign and ratify the core international human rights instruments, to which Kiribati is not yet a party, in particular the International Covenant on Civil and Political Rights and its Second Optional Protocol aiming at the abolition of the death penalty (Italy);
+80.1 Sign and ratify the core international human rights instruments to which Kiribati is not yet a party, in particular the International Covenant on Civil and Political Rights and its Second Optional Protocol aiming at the abolition of the death penalty (Italy);

-80.2 Ratify core human rights treaties and conventions, in particular the International Covenant on Civil and Political Rights and its Second Optional Protocol (Ukraine);/Accede to core human rights international instruments, particularly the International Covenant on Civil and Political Rights and its Second Optional Protocol aiming at the abolition of the death penalty (Mexico);
+80.2 Ratify core human rights treaties and conventions, in particular the International Covenant on Civil and Political Rights and its Second Optional Protocol aiming at the abolition of the death penalty (Ukraine); Accede to core human rights international instruments, particularly the International Covenant on Civil and Political Rights and its Second Optional Protocol aiming at the abolition of the death penalty (Mexico);

-80.3 Take steps, to sign and ratify core international human rights instruments, particularly the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights (Indonesia);
+80.3 Take steps to sign and ratify core international human rights instruments, particularly the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights (Indonesia);

-80.4 Consider ratifying the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights (Nepal);/Consider becoming Party of the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights (India);
+80.4 Consider ratifying the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights (Nepal); Consider becoming party to the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights (India);

-80.5 Accede to international human rights instruments, to which it is not yet a party, and seek continuing support from the technical and financial partners in order to strengthen its capacities in the field of human rights (Niger);
+80.5 Accede to the international human rights instruments to which it is not yet a party, and seek continuing support from the technical and financial partners in order to strengthen its capacities in the field of human rights (Niger);